 Impact of Road Salt on the Environment

-Omaha NE.
+The City's use of road salt is relatively low when compared to other jurisdictions in Omaha NE.
 The graph below shows the City uses about three times more sand than salt each year.

 Citywide Total Salt and Sand Usage.